keymetrics/doc-pm2/en/plus/integration/docker.md

 ---

-## Link your app with pm2 Plus
+## Link your app with Keymetrics

-In order to connect pm2 to the dashboard, you need to add your public and private keys in the environment.
+In order to connect PM2 to the dashboard, you need to add your public and private keys in the environment.

 Create a .env file with:
 ```.env